 Many Americans are moving to Germany every year, and numbers are increasing.
 However, moving abroad can affect your tax situation.
 Germany and Europe overall aren’t particularly famous for the low tax regime.
 Moreover, the tax systems of Germany and the USA differ significantly, so you as an American should inform yourself well on this topic.

-Everyone who lives in Germany or stayed longer than 6 months in obligated to pay taxes there.
-As an US citizen your income is taxed in the US even if you live abroad.
+Everyone who lives in Germany or stays longer than 6 months is obligated to pay taxes there.
+As a US citizen, your income is taxed in the US even if you live abroad.

-Ultimately, as an American all your income in Germany will be subject to taxes, not only the income you earn in Germany.
-The USA is one of only two governments that tax the international income of its citizens and permanent residents with no regard of the place of residence.
+Ultimately, as an American, all your income in Germany will be subject to taxes, not only the income you earn in Germany.
+The USA is one of only two governments in the world that taxes the international income of its citizens even if they live abroad.

 American Living in Germany: Taxes

-Yes, if you are an American living abroad as a US citizen, you must file a US federal tax return and pay US taxes no matter where you live at that time.
-In other words, you are subject to the same rules regarding income taxation as people living stateside.
+Yes, if you are an American living abroad as a US citizen, you must file a US federal tax return and pay US taxes no matter where you live at the moment.
+In other words, you are subject to the same rules regarding income taxation as people living in the USA.

 What Types of Income Are Taxable?

-Not all income is taxable, so it is in the US and in Germany, also the rules on what income is taxable are different.
+Not all income is taxable, so it’s in the US and in Germany.
+Also, the rules on what income is taxable are different.

-In Germany income from following sources is taxable:
+In Germany, income from the following sources is taxable:

 - Agriculture and forestry